uoscompsci/PRISONER/doc/index.rst

 If you have any issues deploying or using PRISONER, or have suggestions for how to improve the framework, please raise an issue on GitHub.
-We would be delighted if you would like to contribute code to PRISONER, and will accept pull requests with test coverage.
+We would be delighted if you would like to contribute code or improved documentation to PRISONER, and we will accept pull requests with test coverage.

 This documentation includes tutorials to help you run a PRISONER instance, build experiments which use social network data, and to package your